MageHD/MagentoFeaturedProducts1.x/README.md

 # MagentoFeaturedProducts1.x
 A Simple Magento Featured Products extension.
 It includes automatic carousel mode and is mobile repsonsive.
+This extension was tested with Magento version 1.9.3.1

 #Installation 1st Option
 1. Drag and drop to your Magento 1.x root directory